datatrail-jhu/05_R/manuscript/09_help_in_R.md

 * [Twitter](https://twitter.com) - Using or searching the hashtag #rstats can be incredibly helpful and can connect you to others who use R
 * [ROpenSci](https://ropensci.org/) - an online community of developers developing tools for open science
 * [R Project Help in R](https://www.r-project.org/help.html)
+* [Tidyverse Help Documentation](https://www.tidyverse.org/help/) - more details on creating a reprex

 ### Slides and Video